trainlink-org/trainlink-api/README.md

 Development-x.x branch - Where I write my code, almost guaranteed to be unstable!

 ## Contributing
 Want to suggest a feature, found a bug, or even better, fixed a bug?
 Please, go ahead and submit a pull request or issue!
 Every little helps, and even the smallest contribution will go a long way to help me with this project.
 You don't need to know how to code, as correcting typos or updating the documentation would help a lot!
+For more information on contributing, please see the wiki.

+## More Information
+For more information please see the following:
+* [The wiki](https://matt-hu.github.io/trainlink-api) - FAQ and other repository maintainance help
+* [Readthedocs](https://matt-hu.github.io/trainlink-api) - information on the API itself and the function calls

 Many thanks,
 Matt-hu